• Skip to primary navigation

 Experiment and switch it up

 The important thing to mention here is that different portfolios can look different.
-All of your work just does not have to look the same to be a consistent body of photography.
+All of your photos just do not have to look the same to be a consistent body of photography.
 It’s great if it does, but it’s okay if it doesn’t.

 Maybe one of your ideas will be best done with a small camera 35mm prime lens.
 It might include lots of chaotic moments on street corners and you choose to convert the images to black and white.